paulwscom/lazada-php-sdk/README.md

-# Lazada PHP SDK
+# Lazada PHP SDK for Laravel

-This SDK is available to download at https://open.lazada.com
+This PHP SDK is available to download at https://open.lazada.com

 ## Installation